RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Related Work

 \paragraph{Using LLMs to Generate Counterfactuals} \citet{wang2024surveynaturallanguagecounterfactual} survey recent methods for generating counterfactuals.
-Within their taxonomy, RATE is fully autonomous (using LLM prompting, without using humans to identify the words which need to be changed); furthermore, we offer a stronger evaluation of rewrite quality by rewriting different attributes of the \emph{same} responses in our synthetic experiments: the fact that RATE is robust to distributional shift validates that rewrites are not changing the secondary off-target concept.
-Like us, \cite{gat2023faithfulexplanationsblackboxnlp} use LLMs to generate counterfactuals, but they do not introduce a method to account for imperfections in the rewrite process.
-Similarly, \citet{butcher2024aligninglargelanguagemodels} ask an LLM to generate pairs by adding guidance to the prompt (``respond in a kind way'') but without directly rewriting the completions; hence there is no assurance that the pairs share the same off-targets.
-They use datasets with consistent example structure that make it easy to create counterfactual pairs using templates. \citet{wu2021polyjuicegeneratingcounterfactualsexplaining} developed Polyjuice, a system for generating diverse counterfactuals to evaluate and improve models, but the focus is on training a separate model to generate counterfactuals. \citet{fryer2022flexibletextgenerationcounterfactual} use various metrics to assess the quality of rewrites on four dimensions: fluency/consistency, presence of a particular attribute, similarity of label, and similarity of meaning.
-Our work extends assessments of rewrite quality (through rewrites of rewrites) to correct for bias in the evaluation of reward models, allowing us to account for the quality of rewrites on all dimensions simultaneously.
+Like us, \citet{gat2023faithfulexplanationsblackboxnlp} use LLMs to generate counterfactuals, but they do not introduce a method to account for imperfections in the rewrite process.
+Similarly, \citet{butcher2024aligninglargelanguagemodels} ask an LLM to generate pairs by adding guidance to the prompt (``respond in a kind way'') but without directly rewriting the completions; hence there is no assurance that the pairs share the same off-targets. \citet{wu2021polyjuicegeneratingcounterfactualsexplaining} developed Polyjuice, a system for generating diverse counterfactuals to evaluate and improve models, but the focus is on training a separate model to generate counterfactuals. \citet{fryer2022flexibletextgenerationcounterfactual} use various metrics to assess the quality of rewrites on four dimensions: fluency/consistency, presence of a particular attribute, similarity of label, and similarity of meaning.
+Our work extends assessments of rewrite quality (through rewrites of rewrites) to correct for bias in the evaluation of reward models, allowing us to account for the quality of rewrites on all dimensions simultaneously. \citet{bhattacharjee2024zeroshotllmguidedcounterfactualgeneration} also make the observation that frontier models are capable of zero-shot generation of counterfactual text examples capable of flipping the label of a text classifier.
+They use these capabilities to both interpret and create robustness tests for text classifiers, while we rewrite examples on a specific ``attribute" and look for a treatment effect of that attribute on a reward model score.